dangvukhoi007/leagueoflegendworldchampionship2019/README.md

+# Title: League Of Legend World Championship 2019

-This project using Plotly to visualize data about League Of Legends World Championship 2019
+This project aims to visualize and analyze the League Of Legend World Championship 2019, which became the most viewed tournament in esports history